rohanpatankar926/Consumer-Complaints-Analysis-using-Aiops/README.md

 # Consumer-Complaints-Analysis-using-Aiops
-Design and build a scalable machine learning pipeline to predict given consumer complaint willl be disputed or not.
+Designing and building a scalable machine learning pipeline to predict given consumer complaint willl be disputed or not.